johnwcowan/r7rs-work/WG1BallotMedernach6.md

 have `-inf.0`, and that `(log 0)` is an error.

-In Racket, Gambit, Chicken (with the numbers egg), Guile, Chibi, Chez, !Ikarus/Vicare, Larceny, Ypsilon, Mosh, !IronScheme, STklos, Spark, `(log 0.0)` returns `-inf.0` and `(log 0)` raises an exception.
+In Racket, Gambit, Chicken (with the numbers egg), Guile, Chibi, Chez, Ikarus/Vicare, Larceny, Ypsilon, Mosh, IronScheme, STklos, Spark, `(log 0.0)` returns `-inf.0` and `(log 0)` raises an exception.

 Gauche, MIT, Chicken (without the numbers egg), Bigloo, Scheme48/scsh,